hovermind/wpf-ninja/doc-md/intro.md

 ## XAML
 XAML is a declarative markup language (for a .NET Framework application).
-You can create visible UI elements in the declarative XAML markup, and then separate the UI definition from the run-time logic by using code-behind files, joined to the markup through partial class definitions.

-XAML directly represents the instantiation of objects in a specific set of backing types defined in assemblies.
+You can create UI elements in XAML and then separate the UI definition from the run-time logic by using code-behind files, joined to the markup through partial class definitions. **XAML directly represents the instantiation of objects in a specific set of backing types defined in assemblies.**

 * XAML object elements (tag) - represents a type (class defined in WPF assembly)
 * Attribute syntax (properties) - properties of an object can often be expressed as attributes of the object element
 * Property element syntax - for some properties, attribute syntax is not possible
-* a XAML tag represents a class in XAML library (XAML processor reads tags and creates corresponding objects)
 * property value of underlaying object can be set by attibute and property element tag
 * 'attribute value' or 'property element value' can be set by markup extension